stagestop/stagestop.github.io/CONTENT_AUDIT.md

 Recommendation:

-Choose one map strategy:

-1. Prefer simple Google Maps links or iframe embeds if custom JS is unnecessary.
-2. If keeping Google Maps JS API, centralize the key in one data/config location and ensure the key is restricted to the production domain and required APIs only.
+Decision from `T003B`:

+Use Google Maps iframe embeds for visible location maps and keep the existing external Google Maps address links in `_data/locations.yml` for directions.
+Do not keep the Google Maps JavaScript API for ordinary store-location maps.

+Follow-up:

+1. Replace active JS maps with iframe embeds driven by location data.
+2. Remove the global Maps JS API script and `js/map.js`.
-3. Remove unused `_includes/java.html` if it is not included anywhere.
+3. Remove unused `_includes/java.html`.
-4. Make map container IDs and JS targets consistent.
+4. Remove unused `_data/map.yml` if a final search confirms no references.
+5. Remove `_data/global.yml` `googleaccess` after no active references remain.
+6. Treat exposed API keys as public and rotate, revoke, or restrict them in Google Cloud if they are still active.

 Requires confirmation:

 Yes.
-Confirm desired map behavior and which Google API key should remain active.
+Business/site owner should confirm the exposed keys have been rotated, revoked, or restricted outside the repo.

 ---